jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 I quickly patched it by pointing to alchemy but that spiked our simulation time to 2-3 seconds.
 I tried using QuickNode but we ran into the previous issue of it crashing.

+![Screenshot 2023-01-04 at 10.56.43 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.56.43 AM.png>)

 The next 2 hours was me firefighting figuring out how to fix things.
 Talking to the Akula devs and running any command I could.

-![Screenshot 2023-01-04 at 10.56.43 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.56.43 AM.png>)
 ![Pasted image 20230104154020.png](</static/images/blog/2023-01-04-images/Pasted image 20230104154020.png>)

+Eventually I fixed it and everything was back to normal!

 We clearly weren't ready to handle disaster scenarios so I spent the rest of the week working on that.
 Adding an on-call so I'd get a phone call when things went wrong.
 Adding more monitoring for datadog so we can find issues.
-Adding a cloud flare load balancer to automatically shift load if issues were found.
+Adding a CloudFlare load balancer to automatically shift load to a backup server if issues were found.

 Tech Stack:
 * Chrome extension